alexharv074/aws_exam_notes/developer/lambda_notes.md

 Lambda@Edge is an extension of AWS Lambda, a compute service that lets you execute functions that customize the content that CloudFront delivers.

+## SAM

+Steps for Using AWS SAM
+The following steps outline how to build a serverless application using AWS SAM:

+- Initialize.
+Download a sample application from template using sam init.

+- Test Locally.
+Test the application locally using sam local invoke and/or sam local start-api.
+Note that with these commands, even though your Lambda function is invoked locally, it reads from and writes to AWS resources in the AWS Cloud.

+- Package.
+When you're satisfied with your Lambda function, bundle the Lambda function, AWS SAM template, and any dependencies into an AWS CloudFormation deployment package using sam package.

+- Deploy.
+Deploy the application to the AWS Cloud using sam deploy.
+At this point, you're able to test your application in the AWS Cloud by invoking it using standard Lambda methods.

 # API Gateway

 ## Set up API Methods in API Gateway